The $10,000 AI Subscription Trap: Why One AI Can Replace Your Entire Tool Stack

 Sources

-- Productiv - 50% of SaaS licenses go unused or underutilized
+- Zylo SaaS Management Index - Up to 50% of SaaS licenses are unused or underutilized in a given month

-- Ethan Mollick, Wharton School - On specialized AI tools being wrappers around foundation models
+- Ethan Mollick, Wharton School - On the leverage of foundation models versus the wrappers built on top of them